geraldnguyen/ml-deployment-sample/README.md

 py.exe .\train_model.py
 ```

-## Step 3: Integrate the model by deploying it as an API
+## Step 3: Load the model by deploying it as an API

 ```
 py.exe .\api.py